The Suspicious Death of Mango´s Founder

 Word Bank

-shopaholic — profitable —mismanaged — overnight — bargain — self-made — dinosaur / has been — once in a blue moon — up and coming / emerging — rip-off / overpriced — every other day — inherited — entitled — heir — fishy — comeback — sweatshops— heiress
+shopaholic — profitable —mismanaged —made the rounds —late — overnight — bargain — self-made — dinosaur / has been — once in a blue moon — up and coming / emerging — rip-off / overpriced — every other day — spoiled — spoiled — heir — fishy — comeback — sweatshops— heiress

 Comments